 Alice is a GP trainee and recently undertook a year as a leadership fellow.
 The focus of her work this year was considering how we tackle health inequalities in primary care, including the development of the ‘fairhealth’ project.

 Her career path has been influenced by her longstanding interest in how we reduce health inequalities.
 Beginning with an Interacalated BSc in International Health, and experience as a student supporting the homeless community in Leeds, she went on to spend her early postgraduate years as an academic clinical fellow in Infectious Diseases before choosing to embrace primary care and develop her interest in ‘Deep end’ general practice.

-Dom is a GP in South Yorkshire working in a practice that covers areas of deep deprivation and Director of Postgraduate GP Education in Yorkshire and the Humber, and Visiting Professor at the School of Medicine, the University of Leeds.
+Dom is a GP in South Yorkshire working in a practice that covers areas of deep deprivation and Director of Postgraduate GP Education and Deputy Dean in Yorkshire and the Humber, and Visiting Professor at the School of Medicine, the University of Leeds.
 Passionate about reducing health inequalities, his MSc dissertation describes the development of the health equity curriculum.
 He is also an elected member of RCGP council and a member of the RCGP Health Inequalities Standing Group.
-In 2015 he co-founded the Yorkshire and Humber GP at the Deep End network with colleagues from across the region.
+In 2015 he co-founded the Yorkshire and Humber GP at the Deep End network with colleagues from across the region, founding fairhealth in 2017.

 Tom is a GP and trainer in Keighley, West Yorkshire and a GP Tutor at Health Education England in Yorkshire responsible for curriculum delivery.
 In 2015 he co-founded the Yorkshire and Humber GP at the Deep End network with colleagues in Sheffield and Doncaster.
 He is Clinical Development Director for the Modality Partnership's Airedale, Wharfedale and Craven division.
 He is busy delivering postgraduate medical education on 'deprivation medicine' to GP trainees across the region, has an interest in tackling inequity through primary care interventions, and has been heavily involved in building links in the community to improve health and wellbeing.